pdesai4/pdesai4-old/index.md

 ##### Software Development Engineering Intern | Amazon, 06/2017 – 08/2017

-- I Was a part of the FireTV team, independently working on an open source web application template for tablets
+- Was a part of the FireTV team, independently working on an open source web application template for tablets
-- Implemented touch module which recognizes touch gestures for web applications on the mobile platform conforming [Flux architecture](https://facebook.github.io/flux/)
+- Implemented touch module which recognizes touch gestures for web applications on the mobile platform conforming to [Flux architecture](https://facebook.github.io/flux/)

 ------